fleetdm/fleet/handbook/people.md

  TODO: private board

 ### Review the CEO's calendar
  Anticipate your week.
-Look ahead in the schedule and plan accordingly
+Look ahead in the schedule and plan accordingly.

 ### Review the CEO handbook (TODO: insert link here)
- TODO: how to communicate and interact with CEO
+ TODO: How to communicate and interact with the CEO.

 ### Review acronyms
  TODO: add resource link (KPIs, OKRs, xMAU, SpU, ARR, keep a financial dictionary handy)

 ### What to expect during the program
- TODO: Broken down by tasks like handbooking, and "for meetings"
+ TODO: Broken down by tasks like handbooking and "for meetings."

 ### Tasks

 ### Collecting and managing tasks
- TODO: (there is a project board that is privately linked here)
+ TODO: (There is a project board that is privately linked here.)

 ### Tweetstorm
-A tweet storm is a series of Twitter posts usually made as replies in a single thread on a topic.
-CEO shadows may be asked to draft the tweets in relation to a public live streamed video recording or some other media content.
+A tweetstorm is a series of Twitter posts usually made as replies in a single thread on a topic.
+CEO shadows may be asked to draft the tweets related to a public live-streamed video recording or other media content.

 ### Meetings & events

 ### CEO's calendar
- 1. review the CEO's calendar
+ 1. Review the CEO's calendar.
- 2. how to update your zoom name so that it shows "CEO shadow"
+ 2. How to update your zoom name to show "CEO shadow."
- 3. how to add CEO calendar to google calendar (we already do this in onboarding)
+ 3. How to add CEO calendar to google calendar (we already do this in onboarding).
- 4. details about invites to events that are marked private (like interviews)
+ 4. Details about invites to events marked private (like interviews).
- 5. meetings with those outside of GitLab may not be on Zoom.
+ 5. Meetings with those outside of GitLab may not be on Zoom.
 Prior to the call, check the CEO's calendar and load any other conferencing programs that may be needed.
-It may be necessary to dial in via phone for audio-conferences.
+It may be necessary to dial in via phone for audio conferences.

 ### Types of meetings
  1. Fleet Meetings